-Cody even has a video on learning vegetables with colors and color learning fun at a birthday party!!
-All of the videos we’ve watched have a variety of educational content so you might be learning about colors but Cody also counts, learns letters and more!
+You can use learning about vegetables with colors and color learning fun at a birthday party!!
+We’ve watched have a variety of educational content so you might be learning about colors but you can also learn about counting, learning letters and more!

 Colored Sensory Bin Ideas Close Up:

 For my colored beans I specifically used a water based food dye but you could try a food coloring gel to see how you like it!
 You’ll just need to make sure you mix REALLY well!
 Store your colored beans in an airtight storage container or ziploc bag for later!
 These will store pretty indefinitely as well as you keep them away from moisture!